dionisioedu/SportPulse/README.md

 SportPulse is designed to deliver a robust demonstration of:

 - **C++ Performance:** High-efficiency processing of live sports data.
-- **Full-Stack Development:** Starting with a CLI and planning for a RESTful API and interactive dashboard.
+- **Full-Stack Development:** With a CLI, a RESTful API and interactive dashboard.
 - **Architecture:** A modular, scalable, and maintainable design.
 - **SRE Practices:** Integrated monitoring, automated deployments, observability, and resilience testing.